Copper falls to near 3-week low on China demand worries, firm dollar

 Technical support was at a recent low of $8,570 and at $8,550, the 50-day moving average, he added.

-Global equities languished close to two-week lows while the safe-haven dollar hit a four-month high against the euro on Thursday as investors worried that Europe's COVID-19 response was falling behind that of the United States.
+Global equities languished close to two-week lows while the safe-haven dollar hit a four-month high against the euro on Thursday as investors worried that Europe's COVID-19 response was lagging that of the United States.